Enkel-Digital/Makeup-My-Life/workers/README.md

 ## Environment variables set up
 - Create a .env file and input the variables
 - Call dotenv library and os to get the desired variables

+## Connect to PostgreSQL server and queries
+- start postgres server with psql -U <user> <database_name>
+- insert all the params to psycopg2.connect
+- use INSERT query to insert data each time it is fetched
+- commit and close connection and its cursor